-Ranch Goldfish: Raising the Amazing Fancy Goldfish
+Ranchu Goldfish: Raising the Amazing Fancy Goldfish

 I am a ranchu goldfish enthusiast and am writing this article for people interested in having ranchu goldfish as a pet.
-I will put some tips on keeping ranchus and common problems and things to consider when looking into this species of gold fish.
+I will put some tips on keeping ranchus and common problems and things to consider when looking into this species of goldfish.

 Tank Size and Conditions

-Like all goldfish they require a decent size tank and the most important factor when choosing the tank is the surface area of the water, this ensures enough oxyen for your fish, so when choosing a tank a long rectangular tank is preferred over a tall tank.
+Like all goldfish, they require a decent-size tank, and the most important factor when choosing the tank is the surface area of the water.
+This ensures enough oxyen for your fish, so when choosing a tank, a long rectangular tank is preferred over a tall tank.

-The ranchu goldfish is a very slow swimmer and because of its body shape does not cope with strong current so make sure that you have a good filter that is not too strong or is being pointed at a rock or some plants to reduce the strength of the current.
+The ranchu goldfish is a very slow swimmer and because of its body shape does not cope with strong currents, so make sure that you have a good filter that is not too strong or is being pointed at a rock or some plants to reduce the strength of the current.

 The best thing to feed your ranchu is any type of sinking pellet.
 It is also beneficial to include easily digestible plant foods such as duckweed, algae, and wheat germ to aid digestion.

-For a treat Ranchu’s enjoy oranges, mandarins, live food, worms, and shrimp.
-I currently use a specially formulated ranchu food made by hikari fish food to produce strong colourful and healthy ranchu.
+For a treat, ranchus enjoy oranges, mandarins, live food, worms, and shrimp.
+I currently use a specially formulated ranchu food made by Hikari fish food to produce strong, colourful, and healthy ranchu.

-The most common ranchu problem I have seen is swim bladder where the ranchu will swallow too much oxygen and eventually keep floating up to the top of the tank and then eventually flipping over.
-This condition can be avoided by feeding your ranchu sinking pellets so they don’t have to come up to the water level to get the food, Feeding your ranchu easily digestible food such as duckweed and plants can help relieve swim bladder problems.
+The most common ranchu problem I have seen is swim bladder, where the ranchu will swallow too much oxygen and eventually keep floating up to the top of the tank and then eventually flipping over.
+This condition can be avoided by feeding your ranchu sinking pellets so they don’t have to come up to the water level to get the food.
+Feeding your ranchu easily digestible food such as duckweed and plants can also help relieve swim bladder problems.

-When ranchu’s are fully grown they can fetch very high prices for example a five year old purebred ranchu can set you back around $100 US and even higher depending on the size and vibrant colors of your ranchu.Most pet shops I have looked at you are able to buy a ranchu for around $20 US for a6 -7 cm ranchu which is a very reasonable price.
-Look for a similar price otherwise you may be getting ripped off.
+When ranchus are fully grown, they can fetch very high prices; for example, a five-year-old purebred ranchu can set you back around $100 US and even higher, depending on the size and vibrant colors of your ranchu.
+At most pet shops I have looked at, you are able to buy a ranchu for around $20 US for a 6–7 cm ranchu, which is a very reasonable price.
+Look for a similar price; otherwise, you may be getting ripped off.

-Where to get your Ranchu
+Where to Get Your Ranchu

-Is My Ranchu Pure Bred?
+Is My Ranchu Purebred?